APMMDEVS/AuroraCore/docs/guide/introduction.md

 ---

-**Ready to build high-performance Android applications with AMMF3-Core?** Start with our [Getting Started Guide](/guide/getting-started) and join the community of developers building robust, efficient Android solutions.
+**Ready to build high-performance Android applications with AuroraCore?** Start with our [Getting Started Guide](/guide/getting-started) and join the community of developers building robust, efficient Android solutions.